-Compared to the rest of the Metropolitan Los Angeles market, the Norwalk submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Metropolitan Los Angeles market, the Norwalk submarket has lower rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 0 listings have been posted online, which means spaces might be going fast.
+In the last 90 days, 0 listings have been posted online, which means new listings might be going fast.
 You'll want to be prepared to make an offer immediately.
 About Inf% of the available leases in the Norwalk are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 15,130 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this market are close to 2 stories.
-Most buildings in this region were built in 1977 and are Class A.
+Even though the median size is 15,130 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this area are approximately 2 stories.
+Most buildings in this market were built in 1977 and are Class A.